lijumjose/VIPMP/src/pages/docs/manage_pricing/index.md

-# Manage Price Lists
+# Access Price Lists

 Partners can leverage the `Fetch Price List` API to retrieve up-to-date pricing information for Adobe products.
 This API not only modernizes Adobe’s price list distribution process but also delivers several key advantages:

 - **Real-time pricing access**

-  Partners can retrieve current pricing instantly, enabling them to confirm prices before placing an order, ensuring accuracy and reducing delays.
+  Partners can retrieve available price lists programmatically to always work with the latest version of VIP Marketplace price lists, ensuring accuracy and reducing delays.

 - **Historical pricing support (3YC)**